laravel/docs/authentication.md

 > **Note:** If your application is not using Eloquent, you may use the `database` authentication driver which uses the Laravel query builder.

-<a name="the-included-authentication-controllers"></a>
+<a name="included-authentication-controllers"></a>
-## The Included Authentication Controllers
+## Included Authentication Controllers

 Laravel ships with two authentication controllers out of the box.
 These controllers are located in the `App\Http\Controllers\Auth` namespace.
-The `AuthController` handles new user registration and "logging in", while the `PasswordController` contains the logic to help existing users reset their forgotten passwords.
+The `AuthController` handles new user registration and authentication, while the `PasswordController` contains the logic to help existing users reset their forgotten passwords.

 Each of these controllers uses a trait to include their necessary methods.
 For many applications, you will not need to modify these controllers at all.